Application Status: CLOSED

 - Demonstrate your commitment and full involvement in all First Scholars activities.

-*Please keep in mind that this scholarship only covers four years, and taking 12 credits per semester does not keep you on pace to graduate in four years.
+*Please keep in mind that this scholarship only covers four years, and taking 12 credits per semester does not necessarily keep you on pace to graduate in four years.
 In order to stay on track to graduate in four years, you should aim to earn an average of 30 credits per year.
 Consult your academic advisor to verify the exact number of credit hours needed to earn your particular degree.